Star Maidens: Background

-Regarded as something of a camp novelty, it featured some female dominance elements.
-The series has some similarities with the British science-fiction series Space: 1999, whose second season was in pre production at Pinewood around the same time.
-Although Star Maidens was shot at Bray Studios by a different production company and did not benefit from as large a budget, both series featured the work of production designer Keith Wilson, whose props and set designs from Space: 1999 were adapted for Star Maidens, leading to a very similar look and feel.
-Even many of the sound effects from Space: 1999 were used.
-Lead actresses Judy Geeson and Lisa Harrow appeared in guest roles in the first season of Space: 1999, Geeson in the episode "Another Time, Another Place" and Harrow in "The Testament of Arkadia".
+The series is now recognised for its visual similarities with the British science-fiction series Space: 1999, the second season of which was in pre-production at Pinewood around the same time.
+Although Star Maidens was shot at Bray Studios by a different production company, and did not benefit from as large a budget, both series featured the work of production designer Keith Wilson, many of whose props and set designs from Space: 1999 were adapted for Star Maidens.
+This, along with the re-use of sound effects from Space: 1999, contributed to a very similar look and feel.
+Lead actresses Judy Geeson and Lisa Harrow had already appeared in guest roles in the first season of Space: 1999: Geeson in the episode "Another Time, Another Place" and Harrow in "The Testament of Arkadia".

 For the series' German dub, German natives Christiane Krüger and Christian Quadflieg provided their own voices, while the voices of the British cast were dubbed by other German actors.